aleksaan/diskusage/README.md

 - Gathers directories/files sizes
 - Finds top of largest directories/files
 - Very fast
-- JSON compatible (for a service use)
+- JSON compatible (for a service using)
-- Human readable mode of output (for a console use)
+- Human readable mode of output (for a console using)
 - More accuracy than FAR manager

 ## Releases